jashankish/MediBlock/README.md

 # MediBlock
-A prescription handling platform powered by blockchain
+MediBlock is a prescription handling platform powered by blockchain